 Think of your Christmas tree as an ice cream sundae.
-The tree is the actual ice cream, the ornaments are the sprinkles, and your tree topper is the cherry on top.
-You eat the cherry first right?
+The tree is the ice cream, the ornaments are the sprinkles, and your tree topper is the cherry on top.
+You eat the cherry first, right?
 Well, same thing with a Christmas tree.
-Before anyone notices all the ornaments and garlands you strategically placed, they are going to notice your tree topper before all the ornaments and garlands.
+People are going to notice your tree topper before all the ornaments and garlands.

-Now, unconventional colorful Christmas trees call for unconventional tree toppers.
-Here are some Christmas tree topper ideas that you can customize to fit your theme to really make your tree pop.
+Now, unconventional colorful Christmas trees call for unconventional toppers.
+Here are some unique Christmas tree topper ideas that you can customize to fit your theme to make your tree pop.

 1. Use a Group of Ornaments